ttsmith21/StrategicBuildPlanner/SPECIALIST_AGENTS_TEST_GUIDE.md

 [/ingest] → [/draft] → [/agents/run]
 ```

-But **you don't need /draft anymore** - specialists can build from scratch!
+But **you don't need /draft anymore** — specialists can build from scratch! `/draft` remains for backward-compat only.

 ---